Which Singapore Property Bets Paid Off? (Post-COVID Case Study)

 1. Rivergate — The Classic CCR Resale That’s More About Preservation Than Profit

 Rivergate is a beautiful freehold development in the coveted Core Central Region (CCR), completed in 2009.
-Let’s be honest, this is a solid home, with a lifestyle premium and scarcity that protects its value.
+This is a solid home, with a lifestyle premium and scarcity that protects its value.

 What does this tell us?